ipirez/IA-tensorflow/readme.md

 ## API structure

-is an API RestFull structure express based;
+is an API RestFull structure express based:

-for request item by ID  -> `/v1/tensorflow/:id` (id as integer)
+for request items by typeId  -> `/v1/tensorflow/:typeId` for request the graphic of regresion  by typId  -> `/v1/tensorflow/regression/graphic/:typeId` for request the regresion data by typId  -> `/v1/tensorflow/regression/data/:typeId` for request variance and dispersion data by typId  ->  `/v1/tensorflow/variance/:typeId`

+ all `:typeId` are integers

+ ## changelog
+ you can find the changelog at [here](changelog.md)